1 Student Research Committee, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, IR, Iran.

-Background and Aim: Postpartum psychiatric disorders are a key concept in maternal-infant mental health, and determining the related factors is necessary.
-The present study set to determine the relationship between postpartum mental health and social-structural determinants of health in Iran.
+Background: Postpartum psychiatric disorders are a key concept in maternal-infant mental health, and determining the related factors is necessary.
+We aimed to determine the relationship between postpartum mental health and social-structural determinants of health in Iran.

-Method: In this systematic review all Persian and English observational studies in Iran was carried out through advanced search in online databases such as PubMed, Scopus, web of science, EMBASE, and Persian databases of SID and Magiran, as well as the Google Scholar search engine between 2005 – 2020, using keywords of social determinants, structural factors, socio-economic status, risk factors, mental health, postpartum, Iran, and their English equivalents obtained from MESH.
-Articles were selected based on inclusion and exclusion criteria, and article quality was assessed using the standard Newcastle-Ottawa Scale (NOS) Suitable for each type of observational study (cross-sectional, cohort, case-control).
+Materials and Methods: In this systematic review, all Persian and English observational studies in Iran carried out through advanced search in online databases such as Medline, Scopus, Web of Science, EMBASE, SID and Magiran, as well as the Google Scholar between 2005 and 2020, using keywords of social determinants, structural factors, socio-economic status, risk factors, mental health, postpartum, Iran, and their English equivalents were obtained from MESH.
+Article quality was assessed using the standard Newcastle-Ottawa Scale (NOS).

-Conclusion: Due to, the effects of numerous related factors on common postpartum mental disorders, it is suggested that, longitudinal studies studies be conducted to investigate the role of all the known factors, especially Intermediate factors, on postpartum mental health.
+Conclusion: Due to the effects of numerous related factors on common postpartum mental disorders, it is suggested that longitudinal studies be conducted to investigate the role of all the known factors, especially Intermediate factors, on postpartum mental health.